Interstate H-1: Route description

 From here, H-1 runs through the city of Honolulu along a series of underpasses and viaducts.
 A flyover interchange leading to Downtown Honolulu has a westbound exit and an eastbound entrance.
 H-1 ends in the Kāhala district of Honolulu near Kahala Mall, where Route 72 (Kalanianaole Highway) ends.

 During morning commute hours on weekdays, an eastbound contraflow express lane is deployed from just east of exit 5 to exit 18A, where it connects to the beginning of the Nimitz Highway contraflow lane.
 The H-1 contraflow lane is often referred to as a "zipper lane" due to the use of a movable concrete barrier and a zipper machine.
-The H-1 and Nimitz Highway contraflow lanes are restricted to buses, motorcycles, and vehicles with two or more occupants while in operation.
+The H-1 and Nimitz Highway contraflow lanes are restricted to buses, motorcycles, and high-occupancy vehicles with two or more occupants while in operation.

 History

-A set of Interstate Highways serving Oʻahu were authortized by the federal government in 1960, a year after Hawaii was admitted as a state.
+A set of Interstate Highways serving Oʻahu were authorized by the federal government in 1960, a year after Hawaii was admitted as a state.
 One of the corridors, connecting Barbers Point to Diamond Head, was designated as H-1 by the Bureau of Public Roads (now the Federal Highway Administration) on August 29, 1960.
 The portion of H-1 that runs through Downtown Honolulu had opened in 1953 as the Mauka Arterial and was incorporated into the new freeway.
 This section has been largely unchanged since its inception and its design suffers from having too many on/offramps, short distanced onramps, and onramps that enter the freeway almost immediately before an offramp (opposite of current design standards).
-The 'new' section of H-1 was, however, built to modern freeway standards.
+The 'new' section of H-1 was, however, built to contemporary freeway standards.

 Construction on the first new section of H-1 began in 1963, shortly after alignments were approved for most of the freeway.
 The Lunalilo Freeway, already planned by the state government and funded with a 50-percent match from the federal government, was incorporated into plans for H-1 in 1965 following the rejection of five other proposed routings.
 The westernmost section of H-1 in Makakilo opened on September 29, 1966.
 The Kapiolani Interchange, opened in October 1967, filled a gap between two sections of the Lunalilo Freeway spanning 3 mi in Honolulu.
 Another gap in H-1 was filled in March 1969 with the opening of 3 mi between Kunia Road (Route 76) and the Waiawa Interchange with H-2.

 The Hawaiian Interstate shields have gone through several changes.
 Early shields contained the hyphen as per the official designation (e.g., H-1); however, these shields have been updated with the hyphen removed (e.g., H1).
 As in other states across the contiguous US, early Interstate shields also included the writing of 'Hawaii' above the Interstate route number and below the 'Interstate' writing.
 While the "Queen Liliʻuokalani" section of H-1 has signs designating it as such (one eastbound at exit 1, the other westbound after exit 19), there are no similar name signs for the Lunalilo Freeway portion (the remainder of the freeway).